 Pub Crawl Potential

-Good, Sweeney's is five minutes up the High Street to the right and The Laurels is just beyond that as you leave, and towards better public transport links.
+Good, Sweeney's is five minutes up the High Street to the right and The Crock of Gold is just beyond that as you leave, and towards better public transport links.

 Ruislip Online review